jfransp/HandWeather/README.md

 ### Custom Components
-Several custom components, including a custom ViewModel implementation that facilitates the usage and maintenance of states and actions when using the Compose framwork
+Several custom components, including a custom ViewModel implementation that facilitates the usage and maintenance of states and actions when using the Compose framework

 # OpenWeather API